kubewarden/docs/docs/quick-start.md

 ### ClusterAdmissionPolicy

-The `ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
+The [[< cluster-admission-policy >]]`ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
 It defines how policies evaluate requests.

 Enforcing policies is the most common operation which a Kubernetes administrator performs.
 You can declare as many policies as you want, each will target one or more Kubernetes resources (i.e., `pods`, `Custom Resource`).